The Countryside Code outlines the rights and responsibilities of landowners and managers with regard to Public Rights of Way that cross their land.

-- Landowners may give permission to allow a greater level of access along a public right of way, for example horse riding on a footpath.
+- Landowners may give permission to allow a greater level of access along a Public Rights of Way, such as horse riding on a footpath.

 - The dedicated public right of access along a route would take precedence over any other permitted or private use.

-Where a landowner has a right to use or allow use of pubic rights of way for private access, the following considerations must be given:
+Where a landowner has a right to use or allow use of Public Rights of Way for private access, the following considerations must be given:

 - Where damage or wear occurs as a result of the exercise of a private right, the landowner is liable to reinstate the surface of the path to at least the pre-existing standard.

-A key objective for the highway authority is to improve access along public rights of way, applying a policy of least restrictive access when considering an application for, or the replacement of, a structure across a public right of way.
+A key objective for the highway authority is to improve access along Public Rights of Way, applying a policy of least restrictive access when considering an application for, or the replacement of, a structure across a Public Rights of Way.

 In practice this means that:

-- existing structures are inspected to ensure that they are appropriate, in a good state of repair and meet structure specifications, as outlined in the supporting documents below
+- existing structures are inspected to ensure that they are appropriate, in a good state of repair and meet structure specifications

 - where structures are found to be in disrepair it is normally the landowner's duty to repair them, and they may also be asked to replace them